Family Of Joy-Anna Duggar’s Husband Hosting Couple Accused Of Promoting Child Abuse

 There are numerous web forums, Facebook groups, and blogs dedicated to the religious beliefs of the Duggar family, and one oft-discussed topic on these websites is the Duggars’ connection to controversial Christian authors Michael and Debi Pearl.
 The Pearls are advocates of corporal punishment, and they made headlines a few years ago when their writings about using physical means to “train” children were linked to multiple deaths.

 According to Chicago Now, the Duggars promoted the Pearls’ books years ago on their family blog.
-The former 19 Kids and Counting stars have deleted the post encouraging fans to purchase “family-friendly” books like How to Train Up a Child and Created To Be His Help Meet, but it can still be seen on the Internet Archive.
+The former 19 Kids and Counting stars have deleted the post encouraging fans to purchase “family-friendly” books like How to Train Up a Child and Created to Be His Help Meet, but it can still be seen on the Internet Archive.
 Patheos has shared a few quotes from How to Train Up a Child, in which the Pearls write that children as young as 4-months-old should be whipped on their bare skin if they cry.
 They also encourage parents to sit on their children while they’re spanking them and to whip toddlers until they are “totally broken.”
 The Pearls warn parents who don’t spank or whip their child that they are “creating a Nazi,” and they say that parents should “rejoice” if their child gets bullied.

 Longtime Duggar watchers have long wondered whether the famous family still supports the Pearls, who have been accused of promoting child abuse.
 Jim Bob and Michelle Duggar haven’t mentioned Michael and Debi Pearl in years, but the family of Joy-Anna Duggar’s husband, Austin Forsyth, is about to host the couple at their sprawling property in the Arkansas Ozarks.
 The Duggar Family News: Life Is Not All Pickles and Hairspray Facebook page recently reported that the Pearls are holding an event at the Fort Rock Family Camp.
 The camp is a replica of an Old West town, and it’s owned and operated by Joy-Anna Duggar’s father-in-law, who is pictured in the photo below.